The Sustainable Living Project

 Let's meet the families!

 Meet the Chew family.
 The 3-generation Chew family home is filled with curiosity and entrepreneurialism.
 Busy lifestyles, along with some uncertainty, held them back from starting their sustainability journey.
 With support from IKEA the Chew family is ready to walk the walk.

-Ken’s parents usually spend time in the living area, reading and watching TV, with all their ceiling lights turned on - 12 fluorescent lights.
+Before : Ken’s parents spend time in the living area, reading and watching TV, with 12 fluorescent ceiling lights turned on.

 Family 2: 5-room HDB flat

 Meet Jing and Neo, a working couple living in a 5-room HDB in Ang Mo Kio.
 When they acquired their flat a year and a half ago, the couple took conscious steps to install LED lights, water saving taps, and other water- and energy- efficient household items.
 They recently started collecting soft drink tins for recycling, and are ready to take the next steps into living more sustainably with IKEA!

 "We only have one Mother Earth.
 Every one of us has the responsibility to ensure that She is there for future generations.
 Every small step counts and it can start from home.”